MinjieWan/Compressive-BRDF-based-Feature-Extraction-Method-for-Camouflaged-Object-Segmentation/README.md

  - Matlab 2012b

 ## Usage
- - Download and release Segmentation.zip.
- - Set the path of the 'procedure ' folder as the working directory of Matlab.
+ - Set the path of 'procedure' folder as the working directory of Matlab.
- - Modify the filenames in the program based on where the images is actually stored.
+ - Modify the filenames in the program based on where the original images are actually stored.
- - run main_M1.m for training or testing.
+ - Run the programs for testing.